ExistentialEnso/enso-lists/ios-apps.md

 ## Lifestyle

 * Feedly - Subscribe to feeds of different publications to stay on top of their articles.
+* [Noizio](http://noiz.io) - Ambient sound player.
+I like to mix "Summer Night" and "October Rain" to relax and focus.
 * Overcast - Great way to listen to podcasts.
 * Strong - Simple app for tracking weight lifting workouts.
 Integrates with Apple Health.